epigraphy-info/epigraphy-info/join_us.md

 permalink: /join_us/
 ---

-If you would like to be involved in the Epigraphy.info community, please fill in the following form, either as an [individual](#individual-membership) or as a [GLAM institution](#glam-institutional-membership), and we will get in touch with you.
+If you would like to be involved in the Epigraphy.info community, please fill in the following forms and we will get in touch with you.
+You can join our community as an [individual](#individual-membership), as a [GLAM institution](#glam-institutional-membership), or with your project.

 If you have any questions to the members of the Steering Committee, you can reach them via <a href = "mailto: info@epigraphy.info">info@epigraphy.info</a>.

-If you wish to unsubscribe from all communications of the Epigraphy.info community and revoke your membership, you can do so by contacting <a href = "mailto: info@epigraphy.info">info@epigraphy.info</a> at any time.
+If you wish to unsubscribe from all communications of the Epigraphy.info community and revoke your membership, you can do so by contacting <a href = "mailto: communication@epigraphy.info">communication@epigraphy.info</a> at any time.

 # Quick links to sign-up forms
 - [Individual membership](#members)